cogpy/revstream1/docs/index.md

 ## Evidence Resources

+**[📚 Evidence Quick Reference Guide](evidence-quick-reference.md)** - Fast access to all evidence by category, application, and timeline phase

 ### Enhanced Evidence Index

 Browse all evidence files organized by category with direct links to source documents in the [ad-res-j7 repository](https://github.com/cogpy/ad-res-j7).